 Tiny mode and set buttons that are hard to push, good luck setting things up, I gave up after the first hour of fooling with it.
 Next is the viewfinder, which is bright and easy to see through.
 To the right of that is the dumb panorama button that chops off the upper and lower parts of the image, tape this over when in the ‘off’ setting to the right.
 The window to the right on the back is for seeing the type of film you have loaded; much like a film reminder slot.

 Panorama mode metal curtains extend inward when you move the switch to the left.

 Film goes in upside down (right side) as compared to most 35mm cameras; back opening tab on right side.

-Off center tripod socked, small black dot is mid-roll rewind; and coin cover battery compartment using one CR123a battery.
+Off-center tripod socket, small black dot is mid-roll rewind; to the right is the coin cover battery compartment using one CR123a battery.
+Red-eye reduction sliding switch around the corner from the flash on-off switches.

 Expensive modern small mirrorless camera on left with same spec lens.
 Even smaller film camera on right with much higher quality lens.